cdeck3r/instablog/docs_site/content/post/components.md

 ./instacrawler.sh /tmp https://www.instagram.com/koloot.design/
 ```

-This will let the instacrawler download the profile of koloot.design and store all found posts as shortcodes in the `/tmp/shortcodes.csv`.
+This will let the instacrawler download the profile's feed of koloot.design and store all found posts as shortcodes in the `/tmp/shortcodes.csv`.
 Note, the filename is defined _within_ the script in order to hide the components' data sharing via the filesystem from the user.

+**Note:** Instagram shows only up 12 recent posts in a profile's feed.
+The number of shortcodes is therefore limited to 12 recent posts.

-### Instapost
+### instapost

 Instapost downloads Instagram post information.
-A shortcode, e.g. `BhRpkfqgnsf`, acquired from Instacrawler refers to a single post's URL in the form of `https:/instagram.com/p/BhRpkfqgnsf`.
+A shortcode, e.g. `BhRpkfqgnsf`, acquired from Instacrawler refers to a single post's URL in the form of `https://instagram.com/p/BhRpkfqgnsf`.

 The software component consists of two parts.